 Still not sure?

-Your local Dragonfly Recorder may be able to offer help.
+Your local County Dragonfly Recorder may be able to offer help.
 If you have taken a photograph, you can submit an ID enquiry to an expert panel for identification.
 Consider attending a BDS field meeting or a training course, such as those run at the BDS/National Trust Dragonfly Centre at Wicken Fen and by the Field Studies Council.

 Submit your Records